 The Bequibel Shell Midden is a relic of an abandoned riverbed.
 Carbon dating shows, the shells locally known as tuway, found in the area are over 7000 years old, older than the Pyramids of Giza.
 Animal bones, stone tools and human skeletons are also found in the area.

-The Bequibel Shell Midden is evidence that ancient Butuanons mainly used the riverbanks for their day to day activities.
+The Bequibel Shell Midden is evidence that ancient Butuanons mainly used the riverbanks for their day-to-day activities.

 Banza Church Ruins